Caladium Growth and Care Guide

 Are Caladiums Annual or Perennial?

-Caladiums are tender perennials in warm climates, thriving year-round in USDA Hardiness Zones 9–11.
-In cooler zones, they are often grown as annuals since they cannot survive frost.
-However, their tubers can be dug up and stored indoors over winter, making them a perennial option with a bit of extra care.
+Caladiums are often grown as annuals since they cannot survive frost.
+Caladiums are can be tender perennials in warm climates, thriving year-round in USDA Hardiness Zones 9–11.
+However, their tubers can be dug up and stored indoors over Winter, making them a perennial option with a bit of extra care.
 Proper storage involves keeping the tubers in a cool, dry place during dormancy and replanting them in spring after the threat of frost has passed.
 This cycle allows gardeners in colder regions to enjoy the vibrant beauty of Caladiums season after season.

 From classic pink and clean white varieties to time-tested speckled favorites, the five caladiums we’re offering this season represent the most dependable, design-forward choices gardeners reach for year after year.
 Below, you’ll find a closer look at what makes each variety special—and how they can work together to elevate your garden from beautiful to unforgettable.